 Saba's mural can be seen on The Lawn in Baltimore Peninsula as a colorful welcome sign into the neighborhood.

-The Hanover Street Gallery presents replicated and enlarged original works of art printed on vinyl, all created by local artists.
+The Hanover Street Gallery is made up of enlarged original works of art printed on vinyl, all created by local artists.
 The gallery was established through a partnership of Maryland Art Place, the South Baltimore Gateway Partnership, the Youth Resiliency Institute, Fusion Partnerships, and Weller Development.
-In 2019, these groups came together to curate the “Hanover Street Gallery: Reframing Pathways,” an outdoor gallery space on the Vietnam Veteran’s Memorial Bridge (Hanover Street Bridge) façade.
+In 2019, these groups came together to curate the “Hanover Street Gallery: Reframing Pathways,” an outdoor gallery space on the Hanover Street Bridge façade.